Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     Update the Connector Configuration with the Twilio and Avaya Infinity™ credentials noted above using the [Update Configuration](#update-configuration) API.

+    > ⓘ **Mock Mode Tip**
-    If you are using the Twilio Mock Mode, ensure the `twilio.isMockMode` is set to `true` in the Connector Configuration.
-Rest of the Twilio configurations can be set to empty values or any dummy values as they will be ignored.
+    > If you are using the Twilio Mock Mode, ensure the `twilio.isMockMode` is set to `true` in the Connector Configuration.
+    > Rest of the Twilio configurations can be set to empty values or any dummy values as they will be ignored.

 9. **Test SMS flow**